gweg/rainpanic/README.md

 A little game project

- During a strong thunderstorm help Mr Aldo to catch all the drops of water falling from his house ceiling.
+ During a strong thunderstorm help Mr Aldo to catch all the drops of rain falling from his house ceiling.